gerald-x/LabelBox/README.md

 # LabelBox

-An image annotation web application built on Django
+An image annotation web application built on Django and JavaScript's markerjs2

 # Django Setup Script